ubeann/web-nikah-yuk/README.md

     php artisan db:seed
     ```

-7. Start the development server using the following command:
+7. Run the storage link command to create a symbolic link from `public/storage` to `storage/app/public`:

     ```bash
+    php artisan storage:link
+    ```

+8. Start the development server using the following command:

+    ```bash
     php artisan serve
     ```

-8. Access the website by visiting `http://localhost:8000` in your web browser.
+9. Access the website by visiting `http://localhost:8000` in your web browser.

 ## Contribution 🤝